SkyWa7ch3r/Advent_of_Code/README.md

 For 2023 I've decided to attempt a Python challenge where I want every day to finish under a second, that way if I manage to complete AoC 2023, it will be done in 25 seconds.

 To do this I'm exploring the RAPIDS libraries (cuDF, cuML, cuGraph), CuPy and Numba which all have the capability of using GPUs.

+All READMEs in each of the days are code challenge for that day coming from the Advent of Code, they own this content